 - Connectivity: Wi-Fi 802.11 b/g/n, Hotspot, Wi Fi Direct

 There doesn’t seem to be any sort of Fast Charging either.
-All this for a price of Rs.23490 seems like a not-so-good deal to me.
-Especially because of the choice of chipset.
+All this for a price of Rs.23490 (Update: Rs.
+15,990) seems like a very average deal to me.
+Especially because of the choice of the chipset.
 When will Samsung start listening?

 So, what do you think of the Samsung Galaxy J4 Plus?
 Does it justify being called the “plus” version?
 Do let us know.